On Lenstra's criterion for norm-Euclideanity of number fields and properties of Dedekind zeta-functions: Introduction

 then $K$ is norm-Euclidean. \end{thm}

-Lenstra noted that under GRH, \eqref{eq: Lenstra-particular-sphere} implies that $n$ is bounded.
-Since \eqref{eq: Lenstra-particular-sphere} also implies an upper bound for the discriminant, only finitely many number fields may satisfy \eqref{eq: Lenstra-particular-sphere}.
-This agrees with the following idea: if one expects there should be only finitely many norm-Euclidean number fields, then any criterion for the norm-Euclideanity should be effective only for finitely many number fields.
+In Section \ref{subsec: Lenstra Criterion - choice of U} we show that under GRH, \eqref{eq: Lenstra-particular-sphere} implies that $n$ is bounded.
+Since \eqref{eq: Lenstra-particular-sphere} also implies an upper bound for the discriminant, only finitely many number fields may satisfy \eqref{eq: Lenstra-particular-sphere} by the Hermite–Minkowski theorem.
+This agrees with the following idea: if one expects that there are only finitely many norm-Euclidean number fields, then any criterion for the norm-Euclideanity should be effective only for finitely many number fields.

 We provide an explicit bound for $n$ satisfying \eqref{eq: Lenstra-particular-sphere}.